ariga/atlas/doc/md/cli/reference.md

 #### Details
-`atlas schema diff` connects to two given databases, inspects them, calculates the difference in their schemas, and prints a plan of SQL queries to bring the "from" database to the schema of the "to" database.
+`atlas schema diff` connects to two given databases, inspects them, calculates the difference in their schemas, and prints a plan of SQL statements to migrate the "from" database to the schema of the "to" database.

 #### Flags
 ```